 A total of 108,540 Mustangs were sold in 2018.
 Unfortunately, we cannot get our hands on the detail breakdown by variant or option.
 We continue to dig around for it so if you have that information definitely let us know.

 The base Mustang continued to be a bargain at $25,680 while the same could also be said for the top of the range Shelby GT350 which was now almost $60,000 for performance equal if not better than the exotic competition from Germany.
 For 2018, Ford also has expanded the available color and customization options and created 10 new wheel designs (12 available wheels in total).
 There were also several new packages and other options that could be chosen too across all model variants.
 For more detailed options and pricing please check out our 2018 pricing and options research.

 2 Door EcoBoost Convertible

 2 Door Shelby GT350 Fastback

 2 Door Shelby GT350R Fastback

 Exterior & Interior Colors

-A total of 11 colors were available for the 2017 Mustang model year.
-For detailed colors, color palettes, codes and interior colors please check out our in depth 2017 colors information post.
+A total of 11 colors were available for the 2018 Mustang model year.
+Ford also has expanded the available color and customization options with three new colors (Orange Fury, Kona Blue and Royal Crimson) and for the first time since 2013 when it appeared on the Boss 302 Mustang, the white racing stripe is back.
+For detailed colors, color palettes, codes and interior colors please check out our in depth 2018 colors information post.